baasbox/BaasboxSocialLoginApp/README.md

 And after that invoke

     server .

-To have an http server up and running
+To have an http server up and running on the current folder